Text: Claire Lessiau Photos: Marcella van Alphen & Claire Lessiau

 Sokha, an elderly bent woman slowly walks towards me.
 Her legs are shaky, her pace slow.
-Once close, she carefully sits down, opens a thick book and cautiously blows the dust from the pages that have not been opened for a long time.
-Our eyes meet.
-Keep reading
+Once close, she carefully sits down, opens a thick book and cautiously Keep traveling

 The traffic is hectic.
 I am manoeuvring our 125cc scooter to avoid pedestrians randomly crossing the street, scooters coming from all sides, including in front of me and against traffic, and tuk-tuk drivers slaloming between trucks, buses and cars.
 Driving in these conditions requires an intense focus.
 Still, my mind is lingering at S-21 we have just left.
 The depiction of the atrocities committed in this prison under the Khmer Rouge regime has left such a deep impression that we can hardly utter a word to each other.
 As we are heading South, the traffic gets slightly lighter, and potholes get me out of my thoughts.
 These victims who survived the tortures of S-21 may have felt the same potholes while being driven to the village of Chhoeung Ek, about half an hour away from Phnom Penh, today known as the killing fields.
 Keep reading

 It is a group of rather ugly three-story buildings with the typical architecture from the 1960’s surrounding a central yard.
 Chao Ponhea Yat high school was built in 1962 in the south of Phnom Penh, Cambodia.
 But on April 17th, 1975, when he marched on Phnom Penh with his Khmer Rouge troops, Pol Pot turned this high school into the S-21 prison, also known as Tuol Sleng, the biggest in Kampuchea Democratic where about 20 000 people were jailed and tortured before being exterminated in the nearby killing fields.
-Keep reading
+Keep traveling

 “Of course, I found many bombies as a kid!”
 Ae’s reply sounds so obvious.
 “Many of my cousins still have metal in their bodies.
 They can’t really take it out.
 It’s too dangerous.”
 Ae is 28.
 He grew up in the plain of Jars, one of the areas of Laos that was heavily bombed during the secret war: more than half a million Keep reading